igvteam/igv-reports/README.md

 Data for the examples are available in the github repository [https://github.com/igvteam/igv-reports](https://github.com/igvteam/igv-reports).
 The repository can be downloaded as a zip archive here [https://github.com/igvteam/igv-reports/archive/refs/heads/master.zip](https://github.com/igvteam/igv-reports/archive/refs/heads/master.zip).
 It is assumed that the examples are run from the root directory of the repository.
-Output html is written to the [examples directory](https://github.com/igvteam/igv-reports/examples/)

-Examples can be viewed [here](https://igv.org/igv-reports/examples/1.5.1)
+Output html is written to the [examples directory](https://github.com/igvteam/igv-reports/tree/master/examples) and can be viewed [here](https://igv.org/igv-reports/examples/1.5.1).

-#### Create a report using a genome identifier: \([Link to example output](https://github.com/igvteam/igv-reports/examples/example_genome.html)\)
+#### NEW (version 1.5.0) - Create a report using a genome identifier: ([Example output](https://igv.org/igv-reports/examples/1.5.1/example_genome.html)\)

-**NEW (version 1.5.0) - use igv.js genome identifier in lieu of fasta and --ideogram arguments**

 ```bash
 create_report test/data/variants/variants.vcf.gz \